scrapy/scrapy/docs/intro/tutorial.rst

 quickly, we recommend reading through `Dive Into Python 3`_.
 Alternatively, you can follow the `Python Tutorial`_.

+If you're new to programming and want to start with Python, the following books may be useful to you:

+* `Automate the Boring Stuff With Python`_

+* `How To Think Like a Computer Scientist`_

-If you're new to programming and want to start with Python, you may find useful the online book `Learn Python The Hard Way`_.
-You can also take a look at `this list of Python resources for non-programmers`_.
+* `Learn Python 3 The Hard Way`_

+You can also take a look at `this list of Python resources for non-programmers`_, as well as the `suggested resources in the learnpython-subreddit`_.

 .. _Python: https://www.python.org/
 .. _this list of Python resources for non-programmers: https://wiki.python.org/moin/BeginnersGuide/NonProgrammers
 .. _Dive Into Python 3: http://www.diveintopython3.net
 .. _Python Tutorial: https://docs.python.org/3/tutorial
+.. _Automate the Boring Stuff With Python: https://automatetheboringstuff.com/
+.. _How To Think Like a Computer Scientist: http://openbookproject.net/thinkcs/python/english3e/
-.. _Learn Python The Hard Way: https://learnpythonthehardway.org/book/
+.. _Learn Python 3 The Hard Way: https://learnpythonthehardway.org/python3/
+.. _suggested resources in the learnpython-subreddit: https://www.reddit.com/r/learnpython/wiki/index#wiki_new_to_python.3F

 Creating a project